0bserver07/One-Hundred-Layers-Tiramisu/readme.md

  ![model-blocks](./imgs/tiramisu-blocks.png)

 -----

 ### Repo (explanation):
 ---

 * Download the CamVid Dataset as explained below:
 	* Use the `data_loader.py` to crop images to `224, 224` as in the paper implementation.
-* run `python model-tirmasu-103.py` for now to generate the FC-Dense103 Layers Model
+* run `python model-tirmasu-103.py` or `python model-tirmasu-56.py` for now to generate each models file.
 * run `python train-tirmasu.py` to start training:
-	* `Theano` can be changed inside.
 	* Saves best checkpoints for the model and `data_loader` included for the `CamVidDataset`
 * `helper.py` contains two methods `normalized` and `one_hot_it`, currently for the CamVid Task